fullfatthings/entity_decorator/README.md

 ```
 MyNodeTypeDecorator::find(12345);
 ```
-Returns the node with nid 12345 or null if no such node exists.
+Returns the MyNodeTypeDecorator with nid 12345 or null if no such node exists.

 ```
 MyNodeTypeDecorator::find_by_field_my_custom_field('Some value')->execute();
 ```
-Returns an array of nodes where the value of 'field_my_custom_field' has the value 'Some value'.
+Returns an array of MyNodeTypeDecorators where the value of 'field_my_custom_field' has the value 'Some value'.

 ```
 MyNodeTypeDecorator::find_by_field_my_custom_field(array('Some value', 'another value'))->execute();
 ```
-Returns an array of nodes where the value of 'field_my_custom_field' has the value 'Some value' or 'another value'.
+Returns an array of MyNodeTypeDecorators where the value of 'field_my_custom_field' has the value 'Some value' or 'another value'.

 And you can chain them as well...